 Growing Calendula from Seed

-Calendula is extremely easy to grow from seed.
+Calendula is really easy to grow from seed.

 Calendula has large, crazy looking seeds.
 This makes them a great choice for planting with small children.
 The seeds are easy for little fingers to handle, and fun to look at.